Mike is an actual patient who has taken COSENTYX and has been compensated for his time.

 Sometimes treatments don't always deliver the results we hope for.
 So if you're still struggling with PsA and are considering other treatment options, keep reading to learn more about COSENTYX®—the #1 prescribed treatment of its kind.* Then talk to your doctor about what's next.

 COSENTYX is a different kind of medication for PsA.
-It's the first and #1 prescribed treatment of its kind for psoriatic arthritis.
-It works within your body to target the IL-17A protein, which is one of the proteins believed to play an important role in causing inflammation in psoriatic arthritis.
+It's the first and #1 prescribed treatment of its kind* that works within your body to target the IL-17A protein.

 PSORIATIC ARTHRITIS IS THE RESULT OF AN OVERACTIVE IMMUNE SYSTEM.
 WHILE THE SPECIFIC CAUSES OF PSORIATIC ARTHRITIS ARE NOT FULLY KNOWN, IT IS BELIEVED THAT THERE ARE MULTIPLE PROTEINS IN YOUR IMMUNE SYSTEM, INCLUDING IL-17A, WHICH MAY PLAY A ROLE IN INFLAMMATION.

 If you have psoriatic arthritis with moderate to severe plaque psoriasis:

-To start, your doctor will prescribe 5 weekly doses followed by one dose a month.* The recommended dose is 300 mg, which is taken as two (2) 150-mg injections under the skin.
+To start, your doctor will prescribe 5 weekly doses followed by one dose a month.† The recommended dose is 300 mg, which is taken as two (2) 150-mg injections under the skin.
 For some people, a dose of 150 mg may be acceptable.

 If you have psoriatic arthritis with mild or no plaque psoriasis: